 - CADR (Clean Air Delivery Rate) rating of the air purifier

 - ACH (Air Changes per Hour) of the air purifier

 For a standard-sized living room of 300 square feet (28 m2), an air purifier with the correct CADR (clean air delivery rate) and the correct ACH (air changes per hour) takes about 15 minutes to fully clean the air.

 If you want to know more about how long you should run your air purifier and what CADR and ACH are exactly, you can read my article: How long should you run your air purifier?

 Eco mode is a good alternative to keeping it running

 Some air purifiers come with an eco mode.
 An eco mode is a mode for the air purifier that tries to save energy without compromising your air quality. this feature relies on detecting air pollution and only turning it on when levels are above a certain threshold for which purification is needed.
 When air pollution levels are low, the device turns off to preserve energy.

 Since not every air purifier has a detector for air pollution, most air purifiers do not have an eco mode.

 An excellent and affordable air purifier is the Coway Airmega.
-It has the best particles filter (HEPA) as well an odor filter and an eco mode.
-You can find it on amazon.com.
+It has the best particle filter (HEPA) as well as an odor filter and an eco mode.
+You can find it here on amazon.com.